infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 {% /callout  %}

-If our method uses multi-threading, we should keep in mind that:
+If our method uses multi-threading, **we should keep in mind that a task is considered completed when the method returns**.

-{% callout type="note"  %}

-A task is considered completed when the method returns.

-{% /callout  %}

 Any exception occurring on another thread than the one that initiated the execution of the task will be ignored.

 ## Recommendations